swiftnite/Fortnite-Shop-Sections-Bot/README.md

 # Fortnite Shop Section Bot
 A Fortnite shop section bot that posts to twitter as soon as they update!
 With several customisable options!

+Sections data may come from [NiteStats](https://nitestats.com/) and Epic Games.
+Other API's can optionally also be used.

 ## Example
 <p align="center">
     <img src="https://cdn.discordapp.com/attachments/802370450561826817/1060449873268314132/example.png">